GenoaroSJr/Projeto_Software/README.md

 # Projeto_Software
 Project developed as a requirement for software engineering matters at the Federal University of Itajubá.
-The "Vigilância Itjubá" project is an application aimed at centralizing and expanding the surveillance system of the city and region.
+The "Vigilância Itajubá" project is an application aimed at centralizing and expanding the surveillance system of the city and region.

 ## Install dependencies